 Our next step with this model is to extend it towards the policy evaluation tool that we described in the introduction.
-To do this, we first envisage combining it with the model we described in [14] - an agent-based model that was developed from the equation-based model in [8].
-The model in [14] will give us a mechanism that individuals use to determine the level of education that they desire (a level that is based on that of their parents), a model that, as [8] describes, is a good fit for real data.
-With that done, we want to couple in models like that in [12] which relate policy changes in education, like class size, to the quality of education that is provided.
+To do this, we first envisage combining it with the model described in [3], converted to an agent-based model along the lines already achieved by Tang et al. [8], to give us a mechanism that individuals use to determine their level of education that is a good fit for real data.
+With that done, we want to couple in models like that in [7] which relate policy changes in education, like class size, to the quality of education that is provided.